Helios at Victoria Baths

 Always double check opening hours with the venue before making a special visit.

 Light is only part of the experience, though.
-Helios is designed as a fusion of solar imagery, animated lighting and a specially created surround sound composition by Duncan Speakman and Sarah Anderson, turning the Baths into an immersive environment rather than something simply to look at.
-The detail isn’t just beautiful, either – it’s meaningful in a way we can map onto our own experiences.
-For example the sculpture includes the source region of the solar flares linked to the Northern Lights that were visible from the UK in May 2024.
+Helios is designed as a fusion of solar imagery, animated lighting and a specially created surround sound composition by Duncan Speakman and Sarah Anderson, turning the Baths into an immersive environment.
+The detail isn’t just beautiful, either – it connects directly to phenomena we experience on Earth.
+If you were lucky enough to witness the Northern Lights visible from the UK in May 2024, you were seeing the effects of solar eruptions like the ones visible on the sculpture’s surface.

-Jerram is best known for other large-scale astronomical works including Museum of the Moon, Gaia and Mars, installations that have travelled widely and proved how effectively wonder can operate as a shared public experience.
-Helios continues that thread, inviting audiences to consider the Sun not only as spectacle, but as the engine of light, warmth and time itself.
+Jerram is well known for these kinds of large-scale astronomical works, with other installations including Museum of the Moon, Gaia and Mars – all of which have travelled widely and shown how effectively wonder can operate as a shared public experience.
+Helios continues that thread, inviting audiences to consider the Sun not only as spectacle, but as the force that shapes life, light and the rhythms of our days.

 At Victoria Baths, the setting adds its own drama.
 Suspended above the unfilled pool, the luminous sphere throws light across tiled surfaces and ironwork balconies, creating a striking encounter between scientific imagery and the ornate architecture of this Edwardian landmark.
 Visitors can explore beyond the Gala Pool too, with access to the wider building during their visit.